 The deicing access taxilane and the north taxiway A will also undergo rehabilitation to allow aircraft queuing for deicing to wait on the access taxilane which will improve efficiency and eliminates the need for aircraft to wait on designated aircraft parking spaces needed for other planes.

-These improvements will increase deicing capacity and operational efficiency by reducing aircraft deice times and associated departure delays caused by deicing needs and wait times experienced with the current pad configuration.
+These improvements will increase deicing capacity and operational efficiency by reducing aircraft deice times, departure delays caused by deicing needs, and wait times experienced with the current pad configuration.

 The rehabbed taxiway leading up to the deicing pad will reduce emissions from idling aircraft by allowing them to wait for deicing services close to the pad instead of parking at a designated gate close to the terminal.